 These are very common types of shaper machines, which is using to hold the workpiece on the table.
 The tool is reciprocating in motion equal to the length of the stroke desired while the work is clamped in position on an adjustable table.

-In construction, the crank shaper employs a crank mechanism to change the circular motion of a large gear called “bull gear” incorporated in the machine to reciprocation motion of the ram.
+In construction, the crank shaper employs a crank mechanism to change the circular motion of a large gear called “bull gear” incorporated in the machine to the reciprocation motion of the ram.

-It uses a crank mechanism to convert the circular motion of the bull gear into reciprocating motion of the ram.
+It uses a crank mechanism to convert the circular motion of the bull gear into the reciprocating motion of the ram.
 The ram carries a tool head at its end & provides the cutting action.